reframejs/reframe/docs/usage-manual.md

 We can actually see the HTML generated at build-time at `~/tmp/reframe-playground/dist/browser/index.html`.

 To sum up,
-`htmlIsStatic: false` declares the page as HTML-dynamic: The HTML is rendered at request-time.
+`htmlStatic: false` declares the page as HTML-dynamic: The HTML is rendered at request-time.
 And
-`htmlIsStatic: true` declares the page as HTML-static: The HTML is rendered at build-time.
+`htmlStatic: true` declares the page as HTML-static: The HTML is rendered at build-time.

 For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.